5 Whys Template

 Ask the question one last time to zero in on your solution.

 Example: Why didn't the engineering team know how to communicate with the product team?
-The engineering team didn't know how to communicate to the product team because the product team has no clear point of contact or processes for communication.
+The engineering team didn't know how to communicate with the product team because the product team had no clear point of contact or processes for communication.

 Get started with this template right now.